gitperr/gitperr.github.io/content/resume/index.md

 *"Making sure we have reproducible, easily maintainable infrastructure.
 Cattle, not pets."*
 - Maintaining 40+ nodes runner fleet on premises.
 Heavily *nix based (macOS & Linux), with some Windows mixed in.
-- Implementing and maintaing cloud infrastructure (including serverless) used in game servers & backend.
+- Implementing and maintaining cloud infrastructure (including serverless) used in game servers & backend.
 - Actively reducing cloud costs, recently reduced our cloud spending in some internal projects by 25%.
 - Implementing and maintaining kubernetes cluster where some internal services are hosted.
 - Documentation, troubleshooting, onboarding.